hubertlepicki/filtered_attributes/README.md

     bundle
 ```

-### Step2: Ammend your ApplicationController (or any other controller
-you subclass from)
+### Step2: Amend your ApplicationController (or any other controller you subclass from)

 ```ruby
     class ApplicationController < ActionController::Base